edwardbr/beast_machine/README.md

 # beast_machine
 A test friendly state machine for beast applications

+Please note this project is young and needs some polish, please send feedback on improvements.
+Currently only tested on clang.

 ## Introduction

 There are numerous state machines implemented for C++, however when you are making an app where both sides are on different machines, it is hard to test.